The ASIC Regulatory Portal is your central access to ASIC's growing suite of digital services.

 From the ASIC Regulatory Portal homepage, select the blue 'Register' button.

 2. Select the tile that matches what you want to do first on the portal.

 - 'I want to accept an invitation from a portal user’

-- 'I want to link to a licence or registration I hold', or
+- 'I want to connect to a licence or registration I hold’

 3. Enter your details